 Bellin College (BC) has consortium agreements with both the University of Wisconsin-Green Bay and St Norbert College (UWGB/SNC) which determine what campus will award financial aid.
-Please refer to the table below to determine which campus you should anticipate aid through.
+Please refer to the table below to determine the campus through which you should anticipate aid.
 Always list Bellin College on your FAFSA; if you will be enrolled at another campus for general education courses, be sure to list that college as well.